erjand/technical-interviews/StudyNotes/README.md

    - (Recommended) An IDE or the ability to compile / interpret code.
       - The important goal here is to have the ability to do things like run unit tests, print statements, or debug code.
       - You do not want to do most of your practice in this manner, but it can be a very helpful way to go more in-depth on particular problems as needed.
+      - The desired setup would be to have a stubbed out unit test or runnable file where you can quickly paste some code and then see what it does.
+This is very helpful when you are struggling to see how a solution works, or want to step line by line through an algorithm.
-      - If you are using an interpreted language such as Python, VS Code will have excellent support through extensions available to you.
+      - If you are using an interpreted language such as Python, VS Code will have excellent extensions available to you.
 If you are using Java, [IntelliJ IDEA Community](https://www.jetbrains.com/idea/download) is a great place to start.
 If you are using C#, then [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) is a high-quality and free option.
-   - (Optional) Some people find spaced-repition flash card programs, such as [Anki](https://ankiweb.net/about) to be very useful.
+   - (Optional) Some people find spaced-repetition flash card programs, such as [Anki](https://ankiweb.net/about) to be very useful.

 ## How to Interview